adesh02092000/nester/notes.md

 Here we are making the indexes manually but when we run our query in our app code we get a link for generating the required index. (which is the recommended way)

 :heavy_check_mark: Firebase setup done.

+### The Plan ahead

+Next let's create a basic layout for the pages like Explore, offers, sign up and so on.
+(Only layout no logic) Then we'll tackle the sign in and sign up feature with email or google, also the forget password feature.
+And then we will move to actual logic of listing the houses